AlexSkrypnyk/drupal_circleci_destination/README.md

   deploy.
 Without this variable, the deployment job will run but will not push the code.
 This is useful for testing the deployment job.

+## Updating your extension

+When this template is updated, you can merge the changes into your extension codebase.

+There is no easy way to automate this process, as the changes in the template may conflict with the changes in your extension.
+However, you can use the following steps to update your extension:

+1. Download the latest version of this codebase by pressing 'Clone or download' button in GitHub UI.
+2. Expand into a new directory.
+3. Run the initial [codebase setup](#codebase-setup) script: `./init.sh` and
+   repeat the answers you provided during the initial setup.
+4. Create a new branch in your extension's repository.
+5. Copy all files into your extension's directory and override the existing files.
+6. Resolve any conflicts between the new files and your extension's files.
+Refer to the release notes for any breaking changes and accept/reject them as needed.
+7. [Build website](#building-website) with `make build` or `ahoy build` to check that everything is set up correctly.
+8. [Check coding standards](#coding-standards) with `make lint` or `ahoy lint`.
+9. [Run tests](#testing) with `make test` or `ahoy test`.
+10. Commit and push to your new GitHub repo.
+11. Check that all the CI jobs are finishing successfully.
+12. Merge the new branch into your main branch.
+13. Check that the deployment job is working correctly.

 ## Maintenance